Lugal-PCZ/ShootPoints-Web/README.md

 Open a web browser on your computer and access ShootPoint Web’s interface at [http://localhost:8000/](http://localhost:8000/) or else open a web browser on a device connected to the same wifi network and navigate to [http://<your.computer's.ip.address>:8000/](http://<your.computer's.ip.address>:8000/).

 ## Save a new site:
-1. Expand the “Setup” section.
+1. Expand the “Setup” panel.
 2. Enter a name for the new site.
 3. (*optional*) Enter a description for the new site.
 4. Click the “Save New Site” button.